 In addition to that, a VPN ciphers all your online traffic, protecting your delicate data from being read or collected.

 These days some of the highest levels of data encryption can be achieved with AES-256 technology, so you’d definitely want to stick with a VPN provider offering it.

 2. Fight off hackers

 Cybercriminals are lurking in all corners of the Internet, looking to take advantage of users with insecure Internet connections.

-By tracking your IP address, hackers can gather a lot of information about your online habits and identify opportunities to initiate an attack.
+By tracking your IP, hackers can gather a lot of information about your online habits and identify opportunities to initiate an attack.